Wakefield Trinity: 1998–2005: Entry to Super League

 Under coach Andy Kelly, Wakefield earned their place in the top flight on the back of their controversial victory over Featherstone Rovers in the inaugural Division One Grand Final in 1998.
 Wakefield adopted the "Wildcats" nickname in 1998: the year they entered Super League, having won promotion from the first division.

 Wakefield put together a startling series of results early in the 1999 season, beating some of the most fancied sides and ensuring early in the campaign that they would be safe.
 The club invested heavily in newcomers.
 Wakefield also played one of their televised home games at Barnsley F.C's Oakwell stadium against St. Helens.

 John Harbin was the coach of Wakefield between October 2000 and October 2001, Wakefield's final game of the 2001 season was a relegation battle with Salford with Wakefield condemning Huddersfield to relegation.
 He decided to leave the club at the end of 2001.

 Peter Roe was appointed Head Coach in November 2001.
 After years of struggling to keep up with the Super League pace which saw Trinity finish next to bottom on most of their attempts they finally got around to making headway up the league.
 Peter Roe was sacked in July 2002 and was replaced by his assistant Shane McNally.
 With Adrian Vowles as his co-coach the pair guided Trinity to their first-ever SL play-off position, finishing in 6th place.

 In 2004, after a slow start to the season Trinity finished stronger than any other team in the competition giving their fans some hope of a little glory at the club which had been missing for too long.
 Away at the KC Stadium in Hull, Trinity produced a remarkable performance and managed to beat Hull despite having two men sin-binned.

-The semis saw a visit to Wigan and there was real hope in the camp that Wakefield would make the elimination final play off and all looked to be going that way when Trinity led 14–0 but some strange decisions went the way of the Wiganers so it wasn't yet to be but Wakefield fans will look back on these two games with fondness for many years.
-The away support was outstanding for both efforts.